open-contracting/software-development-handbook/docs/python/linting.rst

          - run: pip install black
          - run: black --check .

-Unless the project is documentation only (like a handbook or a standard), add:
+Unless the project is documentation only (like a handbook or a standard):

--  For an application:
+-  For an application, change the ``python-version`` to match the version used to compile the :ref:`requirements_dev.txt file<requirements>`, and add:

    .. code-block:: yaml

             - run: pip install -r requirements_dev.txt
             - run: pytest /tmp/test_requirements.py

--  For a package:
+-  For a package, add:

    .. code-block:: yaml